Senate OKs landmark gun violence bill, House passage is next

-WASHINGTON (AP) — The Senate on Thursday easily approved a bipartisan gun violence bill that seemed unthinkable just a month ago, clearing the way for final congressional approval of what will be lawmakers’ most far-reaching response in decades to the nation’s run of brutal mass shootings.
+WASHINGTON (AP) — The Senate easily approved a bipartisan gun violence bill Thursday that seemed unthinkable a month ago, setting up final approval of what will be Congress’ most far-reaching response in decades to the nation’s run of brutal mass shootings.

-After years of GOP procedural delays that derailed Democratic efforts to curb firearms, Democrats and some Republicans decided that congressional inaction was untenable after last month’s rampages in New York and Texas.
-It took weeks of closed-door talks but a group of senators from both parties emerged with a compromise embodying incremental but impactful movement to curb bloodshed that has come to regularly shock — yet no longer surprise — the nation.
+After years futile Democratic efforts to curb firearms, 15 Republicans joined with them as both sides decided inaction was untenable after last month’s rampages in Buffalo, New York and Uvalde, Texas.
+It took weeks of closed-door talks but senators emerged with a compromise embodying incremental but impactful movement to curb bloodshed that has come to regularly shock — yet no longer surprise — the nation.

 The $13 billion measure would toughen background checks for the youngest gun buyers, keep firearms from more domestic violence offenders and help states put in place red flag laws that make it easier for authorities to take weapons from people adjudged dangerous.
 It would also fund local programs for school safety, mental health and violence prevention.

+“Families in Uvalde and Buffalo, and too many tragic shootings before, have demanded action.
+And tonight, we acted,” President Joe Biden said after passage.
+He said the House should send it to him quickly, adding, “Kids in schools and communities will be safer because of it.”

-The election-year package fell far short of more robust gun restrictions Democrats have sought for years, including bans on the assault-type weapons and high-capacity ammunition magazines used in the slayings in Buffalo, New York, and Uvalde, Texas.
+The election-year package fell far short of more robust gun restrictions Democrats have sought and Republicans have thwarted for years, including bans on the assault-type weapons and high-capacity ammunition magazines used in the slayings in Buffaloand Uvalde.
 Yet the accord let leaders of both parties declare victory and demonstrate to voters that they know how to compromise and make government work, while also leaving room for each side to appeal to its core supporters.

-“This is not a cure-all for all the ways gun violence affects our nation,” said Senate Majority Leader Chuck Schumer, D-N.Y., whose party has made gun restrictions a goal for decades.
-“But it is a long-overdue step in the right direction.
-Passing this gun safety bill is truly significant, and it’s going to save lives.”
+“This is not a cure-all for the all the ways gun violence affects our nation,” said Senate Majority Leader Chuck Schumer, D-N.Y., whose party has made gun restrictions a goal for decades.
+“But it is a long overdue step in the right direction.”

-Senate Minority Leader Mitch McConnell, R-Ky., in a nod to the Second Amendment right to bear arms that drive many conservative voters, said “the American people want their constitutional rights protected and their kids to be safe in school.”
-He said, “They want both of those things at once, and that is just what the bill before the Senate will have accomplished.”
+Senate Minority Leader Mitch McConnell, R-Ky., in a nod to the Second Amendment right to bear arms that drives many conservative voters, said “the American people want their constitutional rights protected and their kids to be safe in school.”
+He said “they want both of those things at once, and that is just what the bill before the Senate will have accomplished.”

 The day proved bittersweet for advocates of curtailing gun violence.
-Underscoring the enduring potency of conservative cIout, the right-leaning Supreme Court issued a decision expanding the right of Americans to carry arms in public.
-The justices struck down a New York law that has required people to prove a need for carrying a weapon before they get a license to do so.
+Underscoring the enduring potency of conservative cIout, the right-leaning Supreme Court issued a decision expanding the right of Americans to carry arms in public by striking down a New York law requiring people to prove a need for carrying a weapon before they get a license to do so.

+McConnell hailed the justices’ decision and Senate passage of the guns bill as “complementary victories that will make our country freer and safer at the same time.”

+The Senate vote on final passage was 65-33.
+A cluster of House Democrats who watched the vote in the chamber’s rear included Rep. Lucy McBath, D-Ga., whose 17-year old son was shot to death in 2012 by a man complaining his music was too loud.

-Hours earlier, senators voted 65-34 to end a filibuster by conservative GOP senators.
+In the key roll call hours earlier, senators voted 65-34 to end a filibuster by conservative GOP senators.
 That was five more than the 60-vote threshold needed.
-The House planned to vote on the measure Friday and approval seemed certain.
+The House planned to vote Friday and approval seemed certain.

-On that vote, 15 Senate Republicans joined all 50 Democrats, including their two allied independents, in voting to move ahead on the legislation.
+On both votes, 15 Senate Republicans joined all 50 Democrats, including their two allied independents, in backing the legislation.

-Yet that vote highlighted the risks Republicans face by defying the party’s pro-gun voters and firearms groups like the National Rifle Association.
+Yet the votes highlighted the risks Republicans face by defying the party’s pro-gun voters and firearms groups like the National Rifle Association.
 Sens.
 Lisa Murkowski of Alaska and Todd Young of Indiana were the only two of the 15 up for reelection this fall.
 Of the rest, four are retiring and eight don’t face voters until 2026.

-Tellingly, GOP senators voting “no” included potential 2024 presidential contenders like Tom Cotton of Arkansas, Ted Cruz of Texas, Josh Hawley of Missouri and Tim Scott of South Carolina.
+Tellingly, GOP senators voting “no” included potential 2024 presidential contenders like Ted Cruz of Texas, Josh Hawley of Missouri and Tim Scott of South Carolina.
 Some of the party’s most conservative members voted “no” as well, including Sens.
 Rand Paul of Kentucky and Mike Lee of Utah.

+Cruz said the legislation would “disarm law-abiding citizens rather than take serious measures to protect our children.”

+John Feinblatt, president of Everytown for Gun Safety, hailed senators who supported the measure for “coming together and putting the safety of the American people ahead of gun lobby priorities.”

 While the Senate measure was a clear breakthrough, the outlook for continued congressional movement on gun curbs is dim.